SBAS Made Easy

 Provided that a GPS satellite is available to the SBAS reference station network for tracking purposes, orbit and timing error corrections will be available for that satellite.
 Ionospheric corrections for that satellite are only available if the signal passes through the ionospheric map provided by SBAS (ex. the WAAS ionospheric map covers the entire Central and North American region).
 As an example, if a satellite is South of your current location at a low elevation angle, the pierce point of the ionosphere will be considerably South of your location since the ionosphere is at an altitude of approximately 60 km.
 There must be sufficient ionospheric map coverage beyond your location in order to have ionospheric correctors for all satellites.

 To enhance the information provided by SBAS, the SXBlue GPS has a unique ability to extrapolate the ionospheric information beyond the broadcast grid.
-This feature increases the usable geographic coverage area of a SBAS system.
+This feature increases the usable geographic coverage area of an SBAS system.

-A SBAS transmits correction data on the same frequency as GPS from a geostationary satellite (the space segment), allowing the use of the same receiver equipment used for GPS.
+An SBAS transmits correction data on the same frequency as GPS from a geostationary satellite (the space segment), allowing the use of the same receiver equipment used for GPS.
 Another advantage of having SBAS transmit on the same frequency is that only one antenna is required.

-Since SBAS broadcast in the L-band, the signal requires a line of sight in the same manner as GPS to maintain signal acquisition.
+Since SBAS broadcasts in the L-band, the signal requires a line of sight in the same manner as GPS to maintain signal acquisition.
 Let’s select WAAS for an example.
 Currently, two communication satellites are transmitting WAAS data for public use.
 Due to their location, these satellites may appear lower on the horizon, depending on your geographic position on land.
-In regions where the satellites appear lower on the horizon, they may be more prone to being masked by terrain, foliage, buildings or objects, resulting in signal loss.
+In regions where the satellites appear lower on the horizon, they may be more prone to being masked by terrain, foliage, buildings, or objects, resulting in signal loss.
 The further that you are away from the equator and the satellite’s longitude will cause the satellite to appear lower on the horizon.
 Fortunately, the COAST Technology helps alleviate this problem by maintaining system performance when SBAS signal loss occurs for extended periods of time.

 Worldwide SBAS Coverage